Barisan Sosialis: Singapore's separation from Malaysia

-The Barisan had fought against the merger with Malaysia, however, upon the declaration of Singapore's independence from Malaysia in 1965, leaders of Barisan declined to recognise the independence of Singapore.
-Lee Siew Choh, chairman of Barisan attacked the independence obtained by Singapore, stating that it was not genuine and released public slogans of "Crush Malaysia", "Phony Independence", and "Boycott Parliament".
+BS had fought against the merger with Malaysia, however, upon the declaration of Singapore's independence from Malaysia in 1965, leaders of BS declined to recognise the independence of Singapore.
+Lee Siew Choh, chairman of BS attacked the independence obtained by Singapore, stating that it was not genuine and released public slogans of "Crush Malaysia", "Phony Independence", and "Boycott Parliament".
 Reaction towards Singapore's independence within the left-wing camp was again divided.
-Lim Huan Boon, who was a member of the Communist Party of Malaya and one of Barisan's representatives in the Legislative Assembly recognised the independence of Singapore stating that there was no such thing as phony or half independence.
-Lim Chin Siong, another leader of Barisan who was in detention, also considered Singapore's independence to be genuine.
+Lim Huan Boon, who was a member of the Communist Party of Malaya and one of BS's representatives in the Legislative Assembly recognised the independence of Singapore stating that there was no such thing as phony or half independence.
+Lim Chin Siong, another leader of BS who was in detention, also considered Singapore's independence to be genuine.

-Taking the view that there was neither true national independence nor parliamentary democracy, Barisan began to boycott Parliament and elections.
-In October 1966, the Barisan had all its remaining representatives in Parliament resign their seats and started what they called an extra-parliamentary struggle.
-An editorial in The Straits Times commented that the Barisan chose the wrong time to launch an extra-parliamentary struggle:
+Taking the view that there was neither true national independence nor parliamentary democracy, BS began to boycott Parliament and elections.
+In October 1966, BS had all its remaining representatives in Parliament resign their seats and started what they called an extra-parliamentary struggle.
+An editorial in The Straits Times commented that BS chose the wrong time to launch an extra-parliamentary struggle:

-“To give up the constitutional arena, at a time when none other exists, is very much like giving up politics altogether”.
+"To give up the constitutional arena, at a time when none other exists, is very much like giving up politics altogether".

-The departure from the parliament arguably sealed the fate of Barisan.
+The departure from the parliament arguably sealed the fate of BS.

 Final days

-By 1967, Barisan had been depleted and its declining fortunes was seen in the contraction of its membership.
+By 1967, BS had been depleted and its declining fortunes was seen in the contraction of its membership.
 Within three years from 1963 to 1966, the number of its branches had shrunk to 33 from 36 with only 22 effective.
 In contrast, the PAP maintained its 51 branches throughout the three years.
-The Barisan boycotted the General Elections in 1968 and allowed the PAP to win all 51 seats in the Parliament.
+BS boycotted the General Elections in 1968 and allowed the PAP to win all 51 seats in the Parliament.

-Barisan returned to contest the 1972 general election.
+BS returned to contest the 1972 general election.
 However, it failed to win any seat in this and subsequent elections.
-It was clear that Barisan was no longer in a position to function effectively as a political party.
-In May 1988, the Barisan was dissolved into the Workers' Party of Singapore to strengthen the opposition and applied for dissolution.
-The application was denied approval as Barisan's constitution required all its branches to agree to the dissolution but none were left.
-Hence, it was left dormant since.
+It was clear that BS was no longer in a position to function effectively as a political party.
+In May 1988, BS was de facto dissolved into the Workers' Party (WP) to strengthen the opposition and applied for dissolution.
+The application was denied approval as BS's constitution required all its branches to agree to the dissolution but none were left.
+Hence, it has been left dormant since.

-Communist debate
+Communist allegations

-From the perspective of the PAP government, the Barisan was a communist-controlled organisation which Lee Kuan Yew labelled as a "main open front communist organization" The ISC stated that the Barisan activists were indeed communist-inspired and the Barisan was controlled by the Communists to sabotage the formation of Malaysia.
+From the perspective of the PAP government, BS was a "communist-controlled organisation" closely affiliated with the Malayan Communist Party (MCP) which Lee Kuan Yew labelled as a "main open front communist organization" The Internal Security Council (ISC) stated that BS activists were indeed "communist-inspired" and BS was controlled by the communists to sabotage the formation of Malaysia.